Analysis | Winners and losers from the Democratic presidential debate’s first night

 Raise-your-hand questions: Candidates hate having to answer questions with yes-or-no answers, but sometimes moderators must make them.
 Good news: You can get all of them to do it at once!
 The NBC moderators asked the 10 candidates onstage whether their health care plans would get rid of private insurance in favor of single-payer health care.
 Only Warren and de Blasio raised their hand.
 Then they all discussed the details.
 It worked — and it can continue to for the right kind of question.

 Klobuchar’s one-liners: The overall picture wasn’t a resounding success for her, but a couple of lines landed well: one well-improvised and one clearly planned.
 When Washington Gov. Jay Inslee talked about being the only candidate to sign into law a reproductive rights bill, Klobuchar shot back, “I just want to say that there are three women here who have fought pretty hard for a woman’s right to choose.”
 The audience erupted in applause.
-Then later, while talking about Iran, Klouchar had maybe the line of the night on Trump: “I don’t think we should conduct foreign policy in our bathrobe at 5 o’clock in the morning.”
+Then later, while talking about Iran, Klobuchar had maybe the line of the night on Trump: “I don’t think we should conduct foreign policy in our bathrobe at 5 o’clock in the morning.”

 Former vice president Joe Biden: Did you know he is the leading Democratic candidate?
 You wouldn’t from this debate.
 There was some worry that he might be attacked in absentia and not have a chance to respond immediately, but it didn’t really happen.